 Capacity: 400 lbs

-BOTE (pronounced boat) jumped into the SUP business with both feet by designing glossy paddleboards designed for the Florida backwaters where the company was born and raised.
+BOTE (pronounced boat) jumped into the SUP business with both feet with their glossy paddleboards designed for the Florida backwaters where the company was born and raised.

-As the company has grown into a shallow water assault vehicle specialist, BOTE isn’t afraid to go boldly where no board has gone before.
+As BOTE has grown into a shallow water specialist, the company isn’t afraid to go boldly where no board has gone before.
 First, they released the Rover, one of the first SUP and micro-skiff hybrids capable of poling, paddling or outboard power.
 BOTE’s devotion to the flats continued on the inflatable side of the family.
 Then they produced ground-breaking Rover Aero, an inflatable, outboard-powered microskiff.

 Two basic challenges face all inflatable watercraft: flexibility and handling.
 By its nature, blow-up boats aren’t as stiff as plastic kayaks.
 The flexibility of the air chambers robs an inflatable of performance as each paddle stroke causes the boat to flex and absorb power.